What if everything you thought you knew about measuring customer service and the customer experience was wrong?

 But those metrics alone just aren’t cutting it anymore.

 What CSAT and NPS can’t tell you is what specifically is negatively impacting the overall customer experience.
 These metrics aren’t capable of gauging how much effort it took for these customers to get their issues resolved.
 After all, the process customers face when seeking help significantly impacts their overall experience with your brand and their loyalty.
+It’s time to start measuring customer service a little differently.

-Legacy methods don’t provide actionable insights
+Legacy methods for measuring customer service don’t provide actionable insights

 Enter the Tethr Effort Index.